 Besides, we faced several confusing issues.
 For example, there was nobody from Canada or Germany.
 Of course, the bounce rates vary, yet the composition of the target audience may be another reason behind this.
 Many Product Hunt users aren’t marketers or business owners who are the usual target audience of Plerdy.
 Therefore, they may be interested in absolutely different solutions.
 And although our project got some decent traffic, we expected better results for the money and time spent.

 The start on Product Hunt is not only essential for achieving the listed goals.
 It serves as a launchpad for your further development, growth, and success.
-The strategic launch on this renowned platform helps startups to move to the next level, which brings more benefits than the very position in Product Hunt’s rankings.
+The strategic launch on this renowned platform helps startups move to the next level, bringing more benefits than the very position in Product Hunt’s rankings.